 One may try to resolve this issue by planning multiple trajectories in the different homotopy classes in $(\mathbb{R}^2-\mathcal{O})$ (the multiple homotopy classes being created due to the presence of obstacle) as was discussed in \cite{PhDthesis:12,planning:AURO:12}.
 However a close investigation reveals that this approach is not enough (for example the case on the right in Figure~\ref{fig:motivation}).

 We proposed the correct solution approach to be the following: \begin{quote} Given an end-effector position, we \uline{sample exactly one configuration from every connected component of the constrained configuration space} (recall that the \emph{constrained configuration space} is the configuration space of the arm with the end effector fixed, which, in presence of obstacles, will \emph{exclude} configurations in which a segment of the arm intersects an obstacle).
 As the end effector is moved in a continuous fashion, the sampled points from the configuration space will obviously change, but it should change continuously as well.
 This leads to the notion of a `proximity' among the different sampled configurations as the end effector position is changed.
-A graph can hence be created --- \uline{vertices correspond to a sampled configurations for a discrete end-effector position, and edges are established between \emph{adjacent} configurations} (that is, the corresponding sampled configurations for the \emph{adjacent} end-effector positions). \end{quote} Since for every end effector position we sample a distinct number of configurations, the set of all the sampled configuration is a space with the same dimensionality as the end effector space (but with a different topology, akin to the topology of a \emph{covering space}~\cite{Hatcher:AlgTop}).
+A graph can hence be created --- \uline{vertices correspond to sampled configurations from constrained configuration spaces for every discrete end-effector positions, and edges are established between \emph{adjacent} configurations} (that is, the corresponding sampled configurations for the \emph{adjacent} end-effector positions). \end{quote} Since for every end effector position we sample a finite number of distinct configurations (one for each connected component of the constrained configuration space), the set of all the sampled configuration is a space with the same dimensionality as the end effector space (but with a different topology, akin to the topology of a \emph{covering space}~\cite{Hatcher:AlgTop}).
 Thus we have reduced the dimensionality of the problem significantly from the one encountered when planning in the entrire $n$-dimensional configuration space of the arm.
 It is however worth noting that within a connected component of a constrained configuration space every configuration can be reached from the other keeping the end effector fixed.
 Thus sampling one configuration from each connected component gives us a \uline{\emph{faithful} low-dimensional representation of the $n$-dimensional joint space}.
 This is illustrated in Figure~\ref{fig:sampling}.